-The full suite of marketing tools greatly helps align content marketing efforts towards lead generation, including an analytics tool that offers meaningful metrics to track visits, sources, email opens, conversions, and clicks.
+The full suite of marketing tools greatly helps align content marketing efforts toward lead generation, including an analytics tool that offers meaningful metrics to track visits, sources, email opens, conversions, and clicks.

 User’s take: “Initially starting using Hubspot to generate leads – none of our leads were inbound and all new customers acquired through outbound marketing.
 Now we have a lot of leads coming in.”
 Victoria N.

-Foundationally, WordPress’ strength is in standard page creation and design, and offers users the ability to either create a blog post or a site page.
+Foundationally, WordPress CMS’ strength is in standard page creation and design and offers users the ability to either create a blog post or a site page.

 Though landing page functionality can be functionally emulated through this format, the end result may be difficult to update and maintain.
 Any further customizations to the theme, ensuring its responsiveness, may require a PHP-fluent developer.
 Embed forms, analytics, and A/B testing would require additional plugins as well.

 Verdict: WordPress shines as a blog editor, offering way more tools to customize the look, feel, and functionality of your blog.
 HubSpot offers a broader platform that integrates native tools into blogs, though blog customizability is limited, and the design is dated.